CoronavirusInformation/CoronavirusInformation.github.io/README.md

-Hello, Dumb Crap.
-This is a fricking coronavirus information website.
-This is in construction so get the hell out of here
+Hello, Dummy.
+This is a Weird coronavirus information website.
+This is in construction so get out of here